Trump pressures congressional Republicans to help in his fight to overturn the election

 Courts and judges across the country have flatly rejected the claims of the Trump campaign and his allies, citing the lack of substantial evidence for his allegations of voter fraud.
 The effort reached a new nadir on Tuesday when the Supreme Court denied a bid by allies of Trump to reverse Biden’s win in Pennsylvania.
 Losses also continue to pile up in Arizona, Nevada and Michigan.

 None of the handful of lawsuits that remain outstanding are expected to ultimately go Trump's way.
 In Wisconsin, a challenge to the results of a partial recount remains pending before a state circuit judge, and a separate federal suit filed by Trump is also unresolved.
-In Georgia, a small number of suits — including a last-ditch effort by the Republican National Committee — is also still pending.
+In Georgia, a small number of suits — including a last-ditch effort by the Republican National Committee — are also still pending.

 Rebuffed by the courts, Trump is seeking to enlist another branch of government — Congress — to do his bidding.
 Some of his fiercest Hill allies are taking up the charge and pressuring their GOP colleagues to join the effort.

-Trump called Johnson Wednesday morning, requesting that the conservative leader rally House Republicans to sign onto an amicus brief in an 11th hour Texas lawsuit seeking unprecedented judicial intervention in disallowing the results from four key swing states that went for Biden: Michigan, Wisconsin, Georgia and Pennsylvania.
+Trump called Johnson on Wednesday morning, requesting that the conservative leader rally House Republicans to sign on to an amicus brief in an 11th-hour Texas lawsuit seeking unprecedented judicial intervention in disallowing the results from four key swing states that went for Biden: Michigan, Wisconsin, Georgia and Pennsylvania.
 Johnson eagerly obliged, emailing all House Republicans to solicit signatures for the long-shot Texas case.

 In the email, Johnson wrote that Trump “will be anxiously awaiting the final list to review,” ensuring Republicans knew the president would be apprised of who signed on and who didn’t.